riyagupta23/day1--johnson_counter/README.md

 # day1--johnson_counter
-hello people.
+Hello people.
 Welcome to my #100daysofrtl
+For simulation, I use ModelSim  and for synthesis I use Quartus Prime